Own-Data-Privateer/hoardy-adb/README.md

   - `-c, --compress`
   : compress per-app output files
   - `-e, --encrypt`
-  : encrypt per-app output files; when enabled, the `--output-passphrase` will be reused for all the generated files (but all encryption keys will be unique)
+  : encrypt per-app output files; when enabled, the `--output-passphrase`/`--output-passfile` and other `output encryption parameters` will be reused for all the generated files, but all encryption keys and salts will be unique
   - `--prefix PREFIX`
   : file name prefix for output files; default: `abarms_split_backup` if `INPUT_AB_FILE` is "-", `abarms_split_<INPUT_AB_FILE without its ".ab" or ".adb" extension>` otherwise